 Search results include devices that are using the agent. |

-Search for devices that are hibernating.
+Search for devices that are online, offline, or hibernating.
 You can enter one of the following:

 |